I just found out that I’m pregnant (or that a girl I know is pregnant). What should I do? How do I tell my parent(s)?

 - Where am I in school?
 Do I plan to finish high school and go to college?
 How would having a baby affect this?

 - What is my financial situation?
 How would my choice affect me financially?

-- What kind of social support do I have in my life?
+- What kind of social and financial support do I have in my life?

-Regardless of what a girl chooses to do, it’s best to make a decision as soon as possible.
-If she chooses to place her baby with an adoption agency or to become a parent, she needs to see a health care professional for prenatal visits.
-If she chooses adoption, she should begin the process of selecting an adoption agency.
-If she chooses to terminate the pregnancy by having an abortion, it should be done as early in the pregnancy as possible.
+Regardless of what you choose to do, it’s best to make a decision as soon as possible.
+If you want to make an adoption plan or to become a parent, you need to see a health care professional for prenatal visits.
+If you choose to make an adoption plan, you should begin the process of selecting an adoption agency.
+If you choose to have an abortion, it is ideal to do so as early in the pregnancy as possible.

 How do I tell my parents?

 - Find a time and place where you can talk privately with your parent(s) or guardians.

 - You can bring a friend or other adult along to support you if you think that might make it easier for you.
 Start by saying you have something really important to tell them.